pgleamy/BrowserVisualizations/README.md

-# Visualizations & Games (for Desktop NOT mobile)
+# Visualizations / Games / Tools
-Javascript visualizations and games I've made.
+Javascript visualizations, games and experiments I've made.
 Browser full screen mode recommended.
-My favorite visualization is the Solar System.
-The games are simple.
-All of these are created in collaboration with artificial intelligence coding tools.
-I'll add to this over time.
+All are created in collaboration with artificial intelligence coding tools.
+I'll continue add to this over time.
+As models race towards AGI I'm seeing the scope of creativity and individual expression through code burgeoning.

 https://pgleamy.github.io/BrowserVisualizations/